GK For MBA Entrance Exams CAT IIFT XAT

 But an MBA is different from engineering.
 You cannot be successful by doing the same things you did in engineering.
 You need to change your approach and your philosophy regarding general knowledge.
 GK does not require calculations and analysis.
 It is a straight fact that you need to remember.

 GK questions are straight questions that do not take more than 5 seconds to answer.
 Since every question is of equal number, correctly attempting a GK question gives you much more return on investment of your time.

 You need to start reading GK again and make a habit of it.
 Start with a yearbook.
 Read about the geography and history of India and the world.
 Read about economics and civics.

-Considering the exam pattern of IIFT and XAT, by looking at the previous years’ papers of IIFT and XAT, we can see that IIFT asks about 18 questions out of the total of 114 questions in which 10 are from static GK.
-Whereas XAT asks about 25 questions in which 16 are from static GK.
+Considering the exam pattern of IIFT and XAT, by looking at the previous years’ papers of IIFT and XAT, we can see that IIFT asks about 18 questions out of the total of 114 questions of which 10 are from static GK.
+Whereas XAT asks about 25 questions of which 16 are from static GK.